Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 # Biocatalyst

-This document contains all information required to unambiguously identify the catalyst and its formulation.
+This category contains all information required to unambiguously identify the catalyst, its formulation and storage.

+## Identifiction of the biocatalyst

-At first, it needs to be identified if the enzyme or biocatalyst was obtained by purchasing it from a company or if it was produced by yourself or a colleague.
-In every case different metadata are required to describe the enzyme unambiguously.
+Here, it needs to be identified if the enzyme or biocatalyst was obtained by purchasing it from a company or if it was self-produced.
+In each case different metadata are required to describe the applied enzyme unambiguously.

 <details> <Summary>Biocatalyst purchased</Summary>